Hrom131/ERCs/ERCS/erc-XXXX.md

      * @return True if the block exists, false otherwise */ function blockExists(bytes32 blockHash) external view returns (bool);

-    /**
-     * @notice Checks if a given block is part of the mainchain.
-     * This function determines if the block is on the most accumulated work chain
-     * @param blockHash The hash of the block to check
-     * @return True if the block is in the mainchain, false otherwise */ function isInMainchain(bytes32 blockHash) external view returns (bool);
 }
 ```

+All fields within the `BlockHeaderData` struct MUST be converted to big-endian byte order for internal representation and processing within the smart contract.

-The `addBlockHeader` function MUST:
+The `addBlockHeader` function MUST perform the following checks:
 - Validate that the submitted raw block header has a fixed size of 80 bytes.
-- Enforce all block header validation rules as specified in the 'Block Header Validation Rules' section.
+- Enforce all block header validation rules as specified in the "Block Header Validation Rules" section.
-- Integrate the new block header into the known chain by calculating its cumulative PoW and managing potential chain reorganizations as defined in the 'Canonical Chain Definition' section.
+- Integrate the new block header into the known chain by calculating its cumulative PoW and managing potential chain reorganizations as defined in the "Mainchain Definition" section.
 - Emit a `BlockHeaderAdded` event upon successful addition of the block header.
-- Emit a `MainchainHeadUpdated` event if the canonical chain was updated.
+- Emit a `MainchainHeadUpdated` event if the main chain was updated.

 ## Rationale